 DONATE ANY AMOUNT

-Unlike some of the other dogs in our program, Cobain had a family of his own one upon a time, in a small Midwest town.
+Unlike some of the other dogs in our program, Cobain had a family of his own once upon a time, in a small Midwest town.
 His first family lived across the street from the shelter, he was left outside for long hours during the day and he would frequently let himself out to run over and try to play with the shelter dogs.
 This was his routine until he was given to another family and another family after that.
 Finally, after some time, the shelter got a phone call from a landlord stating that a tenant had left a dog in a kennel for over 48 hours with no food, water, or anywhere to potty.
 Of course they weren’t going to let him stay like that, so Cobain became a resident of the shelter he used to visit.

 Cobain sat in this shelter for almost an entire year, all he saw was his kennel run.
 During his long stay at the shelter, Cobain began to grow a little reactive to dogs, which in turn raised his stress levels.
-Being a small town shelter with limited resources, there was only so much time they could do to help him.
+Being a small town shelter with limited resources, there was only so much they could do to help him.
 Finally, after 11 months, a foster spot opened up, and Cobain walked out of the shelter with the promise never to return.

 Once he got settled in, he got a thorough check up by our favorite vet Dr. Tom.
 We realized Cobain had a torn ACL in his back left leg, so not only was he in the shelter for a year he also had been sitting in pain for a long time.
 We scheduled surgery right away, and repaired his bum knee.
-Cobain is recovering nicely, in a few weeks he will be back to 100% like nothing even happened.
+Cobain has recovered nicely, and is back to 100% like nothing even happened.